Helena Hei-Sook Park

 Slagter Grøntsager

-It is a cold November night in Copenhagen’s notorious Kødbyen.
-A figure clad in dark fur commits a brutal murder.
-The victims are several heads of cabbage and a large pumpkin, masacred and shredded to bits with an impressive arsenal of knifes and cleavers.
+It is a cold November night in Copenhagen’s notorious Kødbyen, the former slaughterhouse district.
+Crouching on the ground close to a brick wall, a figure clad in black fur commits a series of brutal murders.
+The victims are several heads of cabbage and a large pumpkin, massacred and shredded to bits with an impressive arsenal of knives and cleavers.
 The pumpkin even gets infused with tomato pulp blood before its demise to make the spectacle more gorey.
-All the bits and pieces land in a large cook pot and are transformed into a delicious soup which is then served by the artist to the slightly befuddled audience members.
+All the evidence, bits and pieces of veggies, gets thrown into a large cooking pot, where they are transformed into a delicious soup, which the murderous artist serves to slightly befuddled audience members.

 About the Artist